 - a.
 Lie within the RV-MRS-COVER - b.
-Cover at least the surface of RS-MRS-MIN - c.
-Must be designed such that all air passing into the Main Roll Structure is fed directly into the engine airbox. - d.
+Cover at least the surface of RS-MRS-MIN with the exception of the opening required by Art.
+15.2.6. - c.
 The leading edge outside of RS-MRS-MIN must have a minimum radius of 20.0mm and inside of RS-MRS-MIN a minimum radius of 5.0mm, measured normal to the leading edge.

-3.8.2 Secondary Roll Structure (SRS) Fairing
+3.8.2 Secondary Roll Structure (SRS) Fairings

-The Secondary Roll Structure and the Secondary Roll Structure Fixation must have a nonstructural fairing attached to it.
-These fairings must lie within RV-SRS-FR-MAX and RV-SRS-RR-MAX and cover at least the surfaces of the secondary roll structure including its fixation lying within RV-SRS-FR-MIN and RV-SRS-RR-MIN.
+The Secondary Roll Structure and the Secondary Roll Structure Fixation must may have a non-structural fairing attached to surrounding it.
+These fairings must lie within RV-SRS-FR-MAX and cover at least the surfaces of the secondary roll structure including its fixation lying within RV-SRS-FR-MIN.
 A fillet radius may be applied between these fairings and the adjoining chassis and bodywork surfaces.